DinoBansigan/dinobansigan/input/posts/stop-apple-music-autoplay-in-car.md

 ---
 I love listening to music in my car using the Spotify *(or occasionally Pandora )* app on my iPhone 6S.
 Unfortunately, most of the time, my iPhone will start playing music from the Apple Music app as soon as it establishes a bluetooth connection with my car.
 Sometimes it will autoplay music using the Spotify app if I was using it prior, but most of the time it defaults to Apple Music.
 So I would have to manually open Spotify to switch to the music I want to listen to.

-For some reason I've simply put up with it this for years now...
+For some reason I've simply put up with this for years now...
 Well not anymore.
 I eventually got tired of having to manually open the Spotify app, so last week I spent time trying to come up with a solution.

 One of the good suggestions I saw online was to turn off music streaming via your phone's data (LTE).
 This made sense to me.
 No music streaming access, would mean no autoplaying of music.
 I also barely had any music stored locally on my phone, so it should work.